 How to make crispy light Zucchini Fritters!
-An easy recipe for Zucchini Fritters with feta and dill, topped with optional Tzatziki sauce.
+Never soggy or heavy!
+This Greek-inspired recipe for Zucchini Fritters is made with feta and dill, topped with optional Tzatziki sauce.
 Serve this with a hearty green salad for a simple delicious vegetarian meal or a tasty appetizer!
 Updated 7/20

 A simple recipe highlighting zucchini and summer squash- Zucchini Fritters!
 If you are like me, you’ve probably come close to your fill of zucchini and summer squash for the season.
 When we get to this point at our house, I know it is time to whip up these tasty Zucchini Fritters.
 (New photos by Simply Suwannee)